Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 Comments from peers

--   get more votes to compare withe -look at hyperpartizanship
+-get more votes to compare with -look at hyperpartizanship

 D6 multivariate
 ---------------